learn-co-students/pfwtfp-greed-lab-dan-reeve-s-module-1-gap/README.md

 focus of this lab is to build the game logic, so all necessary messages for the command line are already provided for you in `lib/message.rb`.

-Read the rules of Greed below to familiarize yourself.
+Read the rules of Greed in the next section to familiarize yourself.
 There are many ways to write a working solution, so for this lab, the tests will be mainly checking for correct _behavior_.
 So, for example, when a game is started, you will need to use the correct combination of messages to display the following:

 ```sh
 Welcome to